chris-jeune/Snake-Game/README.md

 ### Issues and Support:
 If you encounter any issues while playing the game or have any questions, feel free to open an issue on GitHub.

-### Acknowledgements:
-This Simple Snake Game project was developed by me(@chris-jeune) as part of the Development of programs in a graphical environment course.

-### Future Improvements:
-- **Enhanced Graphics:** Improve the visual elements of the game, including snake sprites, food items, and the grid.
-- **Community Feedback:** Gather feedback from users and the development community to identify areas for improvement and prioritize future updates.

 ### Enjoy the Game!
 Thank you for exploring the Simple Snake Game repository.
 I hope you enjoy playing this snake game.
 If you find the game enjoyable, don't forget to leave a star ⭐️ on the repository.